ABOUT

 New Discoveries

 • Every morning, I sit with my coffee and gaze out my window at the view.
 It is time to be alone and gather my thoughts for the day ahead.
-I always wonder why we rush around the way we do.
+I always wonder why people rush around the way they do.
 There seems to be no time to think.
-Life is just a race to see Read more
+Life is just a race to see… Read more